Programming in Nu

 From other shells you might be used to aliases.
 Nushell's aliases work in a similar way and are a part of the programming language, not just a shell feature.

-Common operations can, such as addition or regex search, be done with operators.
-Not all operations are supported for all data types and Nushell will make sure to let you know.
+Common operations, such as addition or regex search, can be done with operators.
+Not all operations are supported for all data types, and Nushell will make sure to let you know when there is a mismatch.

 You can store intermediate results to variables.
 Variables can be immutable, mutable, or a parse-time constant.